privacyidea/privacyidea/doc/policies/admin.rst

 .. note:: As long as no admin policy is defined all administrators are allowed to do everything.

-.. note:: In the scope admin you can use the wildcard "*" in the actions to create a superuser, who is allowed to do everything.

 The following actions are available in the scope *admin*:

 init